apache/pdfbox-docs/content/1.8/commandline.md

 ## PDFSplit ##

-This application will take an existing PDF document and split it into a number of other documents
+This application will take an existing PDF document and split it into a number of new documents.

+Per default the resulting files will be named after the original filenmame with `-<nr>` appended before the suffix.
+To override the filename use the `outputPrefix` option.

 usage: ``java -jar pdfbox-app-x.y.z.jar PDFSplit [OPTIONS] <PDF file>``